 This technique is known as backpropagation.
 Now, in order to obtain a picture that is still like the original, but will classify as something entirely different, what one could do is add some noise; but not too much noise, so the picture doesn’t change, and not just anywhere, but exactly in the right places, so that the classifier reads a different pattern.
 Some clever folks from Google found out that the best way to do this is by using the gradient of the cost function.

-see if it gets us any closer to the target.
+by little and see if it gets us any closer to the target.
 I will again

 model, get the input and output layers (first and last), get the cost

 from keras.models import load_model from keras import backend as K model = load_model('model.h5') input_layer = model.layers.input output_layer = model.layers[-1].output cost_function = output_layer[0, object_type_to_fake] gradient_function = K.gradients(cost_function, input_layer) get_cost_and_gradients = K.function([input_layer, K.learning_phase()], [cost_function, gradient_function])

-sign of the gradient, until we achieve the result.
+fraction of the sign of the gradient, until we achieve the result.
+The

 while confidence < 0.95: cost, gradient = get_cost_and_gradients([adversarial_image, 0]) adversarial_image += 0.007 * np.sign(gradient)

-there is a library that does this and other
+practical-minded reader, there is a library that does this and other

 from cleverhans.attacks import MomentumIterativeMethod method = MomentumIterativeMethod(model, sess=K.get_session()) test = method.generate_np(adversarial_image, eps=0.3, eps_iter=0.06, nb_iter=10, y_target=target)